 Together for Europe's recovery

-A Möbius band – the logo of the Presidency
+A Möbius strip as the logo of the Presidency

-The Möbius band is named after the German mathematician and astronomer August Ferdinand Möbius (1790 to 1868).
-Find out more about the Möbius band and the man who gave it its name here.
+The Möbius strip takes its name from the German mathematician and astronomer August Ferdinand Möbius (1790 - 1868).
+Find out more about the Möbius strip and the man it is named after here.

-Every six months the Presidency of the Council of the European Union passes from one member state to the next.
-In the first half of 2020 Croatia held the Presidency, followed by Germany for the second half of the year.
-During these six months, Germany will chair all Council meetings.
-Germany last held the Presidency in 2007.
-If you want to find out more about the Presidency of the Council of the European Union, you will find FAQs here.
+Every six months the rotating Presidency of the Council of the European Union passes to the next member state in turn.
+Croatia holds the Presidency for the first six months of 2020.
+Germany will then take over for the second half of the year.
+During this period, Germany will chair the Council and all Council meetings.
+If you want to know more about the Presidency of the European Union read the FAQs here.
+You can test your knowledge here.